Eulium/PATHOCOM_pipeline/README.md

 `curl https://install.duckdb.org | sh`

 ### Executing
-You can run this pipline via Snakemake on a single node, use the Snakemakes build in Slurm executor or use a custom slurm executor to run it on multiple nodes simultaneous.
+You can run this pipline via Snakemake on a single node, use the Snakemake"s build in Slurm executor or a custom slurm executor fort faster execution on multiple nodes.